ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

 1. Create the three VPC OpenShift clusters (each in different regions and VPCs) and set the ``--disable-outbound-traffic-protection`` parameter for each.
 Refer to [Creating Clusters](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-clusters) for more information.

-The ***ibmcloud ks cluster*** command in the reference link points to OpenShift version 4.17.10, please change this to your preferred version of OpenShift.

 1. Enable [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-enable-redhat) on the primary and secondary clusters.